Parylene for Medical Device Coatings

 VSi Parylene is Focused on the Medical Device Industry.

-VSi checks all the boxes needed to comply with the vendor approval requirements for regulated medical device manufacturing.
-But what really separates VSi, is our passion for solving challenges that enable our customers to bring life-saving products to market.
+VSi meets all the necessary vendor approval requirements for regulated medical device manufacturing.
+What sets us apart, however, is our dedication to solving the challenges that help our customers bring life-saving products to market.

 ISO 13485 Certified